If you’re like most business owners, this photo of someone being literally boxed in by shipping containers probably feels familiar.

 Domestic shipping involves shipping goods or documents from and to locations within a single country’s borders.

-By contrast, international shipping (also known as cross-border shipping or global shipping) is exactly what it sounds like: importing and exporting goods across national borders by land, air, or sea.
+By contrast, international shipping (also known as cross-border or global shipping) is precisely what it sounds like: importing and exporting goods across national borders by land, air, or sea.

-While the definition is simple, it’s the application that tends to trip people up.
+While the definition is simple, the application tends to trip people up.

 If you are ready to start shipping outside the United States, there are a few things you need to know right off the bat: